Our R&D Pipeline

 Core Developments – Multi Drug Resistant Pathogens

-A3IS has proven to kill all ESKAPE as well as critical and high priority WHO specified pathogens.
+A3IS has been proven to kill ESKAPE as well as critical and high priority WHO specified pathogens.
 A3IS is highly effective at removing established biofilms and is a viable alternative to increasingly ineffective antibiotics

 The discovery of antibiotics has long been regarded as one of the most significant medical achievements saving millions of lives and enabling the performance of difficult medical procedures.
 The emergence and spread of global antimicrobial resistance poses a serious risk to public health and the provision of effective healthcare.